seanking/spring-cloud-config/README.md

 }
 ```

-Let's update the configuration to serve configuration properties from the `configRepo` directory.
+Update the configuration to serve configuration properties from the `src/main/resources/configRepo`.

 ```yml
 server.port: 8888